-Explanation: 50 represent the basic size of hole and shaft.
-H and g are the position of tolerance zone with respect to zero line for hole and shaft respectively.
+Explanation: 50 represent the basic size of the hole and shaft.
+H and g are the positions of tolerance zone with respect to zero line for hole and shaft respectively.
 8 and 7 are the tolerance size.

 2. What is ‘Go limit’?

 a) Lower limit of shaft and upper limit of hole

 c) Upper limit of shaft and lower limit of a hole

 Explanation: ‘Go limit’ deals with upper limit of shaft and lower limit of hole and refers to the maximum material condition.
 ‘No-go’ limits deals with lower limit of shaft and upper limit of hole and refers to the minimum material condition.

 3. Which of the following is incorrect regarding terminology?

 a) Grades of tolerances decides manufacture’s accuracy